How to Naturally Get Rid of Uric Acid Crystals in the Joints

-When this starts to exceed normal levels, it gets deposited in various locations, including the bloodstream and the joints.
+When this starts to exceed normal levels, it is deposited in various locations, including the bloodstream and the joints.

 This is why uric acid crystals are so painful, causing swelling, redness, and feelings of tightness or pressure in certain areas – especially in the big toe or the hands.
-To a lesser extent it can manifest in the knees, feet, ankles, shoulders, or elbows.
+To a lesser extent it can show itself in the knees, feet, ankles, shoulders, or elbows.

-Recipe to naturally remove uric acid crystals from the joints
+Remedy to naturally get rid of uric acid crystals from the joints

-To make this recipe for a juice that naturally reduces uric acid stored in the joints, you’ll need the following ingredients:
+To make this remedy for a juice that naturally reduces uric acid stored in the joints, and which can help to get rid of uric acid crystals, you’ll need the following ingredients: